Replacement vs New Construction Windows

 What’s the Difference between Replacement Windows and New Windows?

-New construction windows come with something called a nailing fin.
-This is also known as an attachment fin or a flange.
-The flange is meant to secure the window to the exterior wall of the home.
+Replacement windows are only considered for installation on existing buildings.
+All new builds must have new construction windows installed.
+New construction windows come with a nailing fin, also known as an attachment fin or a flange.
+The flange is meant to secure the window to the home’s exterior wall.
 This attachment method allows for a larger percentage of the window to be glass.

-Easy, efficient, and quick, replacement windows are a low-stress home upgrade and by far the most common choice window replacement.
+Easy, efficient, and quick, replacement windows are a low-stress home upgrade and by far the most common choice for window replacement.
 In fact, replacement windows are almost always the right choice, provided that your existing frames are still in good shape.

 Most homeowners will need professional help to determine the relative health of their window frames.
 A professional will be able to take the history of your home, including previous and current damage, original installation method, and any renovations or replacements that may affect the window replacement process.
+Then, they will provide you with a price for the materials and installation for both options — replacement vs new construction windows.

-Finally, taking your needs and desires into account, they will recommend a plan of action.
+Finally, considering your needs and desires, they will recommend a plan of action.
 Measuring, sourcing, and delivering the windows can usually be done in about four weeks.
+The installation of the new/replacement windows will take between one and three days, depending on the size and number of windows.
+Clean-up and finishing touches should usually be completed within six weeks of signing the contract unless unforeseen circumstances interfere.

+It is important to note that any non-standard sized windows will increase the cost of both material and installation.
+See our guide to standard windows sizes here.
 However, some homeowners find themselves needing to replace both window and frame, in a home that has already been finished.
 There could be many reasons for this — water or insect damage are two of the most common.

-If you’re in this situation, both the interior and exterior walls around your window will need to be disturbed, in order to remove the old frame and insert the new one.
+If you’re in this situation, both the interior and exterior walls around your window will need to be disturbed in order to remove the old frame and insert the new one.
 It’s a bigger project than simply replacing the windows, but the results should last longer.

 Because a replacement window is made to fit inside an existing frame, it will always be slightly smaller than a new construction window.
 One silver lining of needing to replace the entire window and frame is that the surface area devoted to glass will stay exactly the same.